Emmacharleswilson/Pub-Quiz/README.md

 For the subheadings and footer I chose orange to compliment the other colour's used.

-For any content text i chose the colour white to really make this stand out and easy to read.
+For any content text I chose the colour white to really make this stand out and easy to read.

+For any buttons, I chose to highlight these is red to draw the user to them, and the text within them yellow.

+I feel that this colour palet is very gender nutral, highlights the element's that are important to the user which makes navigating the website easier.

 ---
 ## Features